Chakwera attends launch of website profiling Malawian women professionals

 “This is key when it comes to advancing women leadership and gender parity,” she said.

-In his speech, President Lazarus Chakwera said he was pleased with the launch of the digital platform which has profiles of Malawi’s professional women.
-He added that the platform allows stakeholders to deliberate in the consideration of professional women in the professional world.
+In his speech, President Lazarus Chakwera said he was pleased with the launch of the digital platform which allows stakeholders to deliberate in the consideration of professional women in the professional world.

 “I am delighted that the website has been created in response to my public request in identifying professional women who can be a resource to our development agenda,” said Chakwera.